eleksploded/BananaCraft/README.md

   Go to the wiki by clicking [Here](https://github.com/pikachu923/BananaCraft/wiki/Welcome-to-the-BananaCraft-Wiki)

-  Thanks to SpringTreep for Maintain the wiki!
+  Thanks to SpringTreep for Maintain the wiki
+  Thanks to Chiefsam for making textures

 pikachu923,
   pikachu9234@gmail.com